spiral/docs/broadcast/websockets.md

 > You should observe `DEBU[0003] [ws] [::1]:51350 connected` if everything is configured properly.

 ## Consume Topic
-To consume topic using JavaScript client your must send command message in a form of `{"cmd":"join", "args": ["topic-name"]}`.
+To consume topic using JavaScript client your must send command message in a form of `{"topic":"join", "payload": ["topic-name"]}`.
 Modify your script to automatically consume `topic`:

 ```html